Also known as: Jak II: Renegade (EU, AU), Jak II: Hors-la-loi (FR), Jak II: El Renegado (ES), Jak x Daxter 2 (JP)

 This game has a prerelease article

 Jak II is the second game in the Jak and Daxter trilogy, featuring a newer, darker world and a more badass Jak.

 | Unused Dialogue|

-A complete, explorable Sandover Village is accessible with hacks or a glitch.
+A complete, explorable Sandover Village from Jak and Daxter: The Precursor Legacy is accessible with hacks or a glitch.
 The area is used for the game's opening cutscene, but contains unseen objects such as the Precursor Oracle and village houses with fully detailed interiors.
-The area appears to be taken directly from Jak and Daxter: The Precursor Legacy, as it is almost identical.
-In addition, boxes containing dark eco droplets appear where some of the Scout Fly boxes were located in The Precursor Legacy.
 There are no traces of the adjacent levels such as Sentinel Beach or the two islands.
 When playing the level, the bridge leading to Samos' hut and the water don't have collision.

 halfpipe is the internal name for a test level which can be loaded and has its own checkpoint.
 It includes the following assets:

 - Precursor orbs

 Attempting to reach certain points of the area will cause the game to crash as it tries to load assets from The Precursor Legacy which are not present in the files.
 Because of this, most of the present assets also cannot be seen, as they are too close to the missing ones.
 The missing assets are:

 - A red eco cluster